Skip to main content

 Now that we have our files pinned on IPFS via QuickNode.
 Let's mint our token!

-Build a Mint Tool
+Step 5: Build a Token Minting Tool

 Import Dependencies